Pandora: Documentation en: Share /var/spool directory between several Pandora servers

 That directory also needs to be accessible by the console of Pandora, so the instructions that it sends to the agents can reach them, being config files or collections.

 If we have several servers with severs with several consoles, the default configuration, every console will be able to manage the agents of the server where it is located.

 Now, let's suppose that we have several Pandora servers working in a common environment.

-The agents of each server will communicate with their assigned dataserver using the data_in folder.
-On a multiple dataserver architecture with a single console, we will unify the agents management using NFS or GlusterFS to share this pool of common information.
+Each of the agents that each server manages will communicate with their assigned dataserver using the data_in folder.
+On a multiple-dataserver architecture with a single console, unify agent management using NFS or GlusterFS to share this pool of common information.